Maquoketa Caves State Park: History

 Artifacts such as pottery, as well as tools and projectile points made of stone have been found in the caves and surrounding area.
 These discoveries indicate that the Maquoketa Caves area has been of interest to humans for hundreds, perhaps thousands, of years.
 Early recorded history tells that the Native Americans in the area were likely visitors to the Raccoon Creek valleys.
 The first Euro-American explorers first visited the caves as late as the mid-1830s.
 The area was originally known as Morehead Caves or Burt's Cave.
 It had become a popular place for exploration, picnics, parties, and dances by the 1860s.
 A dance floor was constructed north of Natural Bridge in 1868, and a pavilion, which was used until the 1920s, was built sometime later.
 By the turn of the 20th century the area had become seriously degraded, and its popularity declined.

 The first park land was purchased in 1921 by the Maquoketa Women's Club for the purposes of establishing a state park.
 Originally called Morehead Caves State Park, its name was changed to Maquoketa Caves in 1928.
 Additional land was acquired in 1931.
 The majority of the park facilities were constructed from 1932 to 1939 by the Civilian Conservation Corps (CCC) and the Works Progress Administration (WPA).
 Both programs resulted from the federal government effort to make work for Americans during the Great Depression.
 Their work makes up the contributing properties of the historic district.
-They include three CCC overlook shelters, the entrance portals, the custodian's residence, the shelterhouse/concession building, the stone picnic circle, and two stone latrines.
+They include three CCC overlook shelters, the entrance portals, the custodian's residence, the shelter house/concession building, the stone picnic circle, and two stone latrines.
 The noncontributing structures in the park include the CCC/WPA cave improvements, the CCC/WPA trail system, the park ranger's residence, a picnic shelter, and two wood-frame latrines.
 State Landscape Architect John Fitzsimmons designed the custodian's residence.
 It and the other historic structures designed by the Central Design Office in Ames, Iowa were built in the Rustic style, which was promulgated by the National Park Service in the 1930s as being appropriate for parks.

+In 1944, the Maquoketa River flooded with a historic discharge of 48,000 cubic feet per second.
+Several of the caves were inundated with the water carving holes up to eight feet deep and damaging the lighting system.
+Repairs were conducted over several years and completed in 1949.

 The State of Iowa purchased an additional 161 acre on the west side of the park between 1961 and 1981.
 This section was dedicated as a nature preserve.